 1. Montana State University, Bozeman, Montana

-Serving around 16,250 students, Montana State University is the state’s largest research university and the largest research and development entity of any kind in the state.
-Established in 1893, MSU is also one of 130 universities nationwide, out of 4,338 institutions, to be designated ‘Very High Research Activity’.
+Montana State University has been accredited by the Northwest Commission on Colleges and Universities (NWCCU) since 1932.
+Established as a Land Grant Institution in 1893, MSU serves nearly 17,000 students enrolled in 250 academic programs in nine colleges and the graduate school.
+Montana State University is the state’s largest research university and one of just 130 universities nationwide to be designated ‘Very High Research Activity’.
 And of those, MSU is one of only two with the “very high undergraduate” Carnegie enrollment profile.